ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 To view the flowgraph of a hier block, right click on the hier block and go More > Open Hier.

-### Open-lst Python Tools
+### OpenLST Python Tools

 This is an OPTIONAL part of the SDR ground station currently as it is still being worked on.

-Open-lst's Python tools can be installed outside of the Vagrant VM which can allow them to interact with the GNU Radio flowgraph using ZMQ.
+OpenLST's Python tools can be installed outside of the Vagrant VM which can allow them to interact with the GNU Radio flowgraph using ZeroMQ.

-Open-lst's Python tools were written using Python 2.7 so pip must be installed.
+OpenLST's Python tools were written using Python 2.7 so pip must be installed.
 ```
 sudo apt install curl python
 curl https://bootstrap.pypa.io/pip/2.7/get-pip.py --output get-pip.py